Smyrna, Tennessee: History

 During the 1970s, many new industries moved to the area.
-The city began a period of growth stimulated by production of such companies as Better Built Aluminum, Cumberland Swan (currently known as Vi-Jon, Inc.), and Square D building plants.
+The city began a period of growth stimulated by production of such companies as Better Bilt Aluminum (currently MI Metals), Cumberland Swan (currently known as Vi-Jon, Inc.), and Square D building plants.
 In the early 1980s, Nissan Motors constructed a manufacturing plant in the city, and in 1983, the first vehicle was produced.
 The Nissan plant now employs around 8,400 workers, has a production capacity of 640,000 vehicles annually, and covers an area of 5200000 sqft.
 In 2012, Smyrna began manufacturing Nissan's electric car, the Nissan Leaf, and its batteries.

 On March 14, 2000, the mayor and board of commissioners adopted a new charter.
 The city now operates under the city manager form of government, whereby the commissioners hire a city manager for daily operations.

-On June 2, 2016 Blue Angels #6 crashed in Smyrna when practicing for the Great Tennessee Air show, killing pilot Capt.
+On June 2, 2016, Blue Angels #6 crashed in Smyrna when practicing for the Great Tennessee Air show, killing pilot Capt.
 Jeff Kuss, USMC.
 The people of Smyrna raised funds to have a memorial built in his honor.
 The Capt.
 Jeff Kuss USMC Memorial sits across from the Smyrna Airport, where Capt.
 Kuss departed on his tragic final flight, and the centerpiece is a retired F/A-18 Hornet loaned to Smyrna from the United States Navy, painted in the colors of the Blue Angels performance squadron with Capt.
-Kuss' name under the cockpit hatch and the number 6 on the tails to represent which plane he flew on his final flight.
+Kuss' name under the cockpit hatch and the number 6 on the tails to represent the plane he flew on his final flight.

 Geography

 According to the United States Census Bureau, the town has a total area of 23.0 sqmi, of which 22.8 sqmi is land and 0.1 sqmi (0.61%) is water.

-Portions of the Percy Priest Lake reservoir lies within the town limits.
+Portions of the Percy Priest Lake reservoir lie within the town limits.
 The two main waterways are Stones River and Stewarts Creek.